joelparkerhenderson/agile-consulting-is-it-right-for-you/agile-consulting-scorecard-for-first-showcase/index.md

 **Continuous attention to technical excellence and good design enhances agility.**

-- [ ] Does every showcase deal with technical excellence and good design?
+- [ ] Does the showcase deal with technical excellence and good design?

   - Example: touching on the customer value impact of technical excellence that improves agility and ability to change for the better, and good design that improves usability and ability for customers to generate value.

 **Simplicity--the art of maximizing the amount of work not done--is essential.**

-- [ ] Does every showcase deal with simplicity?
+- [ ] Does the showcase deal with simplicity?

   - Example: any discussion of strategy and/or tactics and/or work must emphasize the choices to say no to suboptimal work, and also to constrain work in progress to one unit at a time.

 **The best architectures, requirements, and designs emerge from self-organizing teams.**

-- [ ] Does every showcase deal with emerging from self-organizing teams?
+- [ ] Does the showcase deal with emerging from self-organizing teams?

   - Example: any discussion of choices of architectures, requirements, and designs hones in on each team being able to make their own choices, including ways of working that are emergent.
 Good approaches can include active discussions about tradeoffs, good-enough versus perfection, buy versus build, and the like.

 **At regular intervals, the team reflects on how to become more effective, then tunes and adjusts its behavior accordingly.**

-- [ ] Does every showcase deal with reflection?
+- [ ] Does the showcase deal with reflection?

   - Example: The reflection should be primarily about customer value, secondarily about internal work to improve the team.
 Ideally the showcase leaders highlight the agile engagement's reflection, such as a retrospective of the previous week.